-Green wave: Europe wakes up to climate concerns after vote
+Europe wakes up to climate concerns after green wave in vote

 “The French sent us a very clear message: they want environment to be at the heart of our lives, at the heart of the political game and that message has been spread across Europe,” he said.

+“The very good score of the greens in Germany, Luxembourg, Belgium and France sends a signal that the center of gravity of the European politics is shifting, that in addition to the populists and the pro-business (parties), there are the Greens,” Jadot said.

-Green parties also polled strongly in Austria, Sweden, Ireland, Belgium, the Netherlands and Denmark.
+Green parties also polled strongly in Austria, Sweden, Ireland, Denmark and the Netherlands.
 In Britain, the Greens — a largely insignificant force nationally — took 11 seats in the European Parliament vote.

-Giegold said some of the Greens’ young supporters were drawn by their distinctly pro-European Union stance, which put them strongly at odds with the far-right, anti-migrant parties that have also seen a rise in Europe in recent years.
+“This was kind of a vote for all europhile and pro-integration positions the Greens have championed,” Martin Florack, a political scientist at the University of Duisburg-Essen, told German public broadcaster ARD.

-The enmity was echoed by Alexander Gauland, the co-leader of the far-right Alternative for Germany party, who declared the Greens “our main enemy.”
+The enmity was reflected in comments by Alexander Gauland, the co-leader of the far-right Alternative for Germany party, who declared the Greens “our main enemy” on Monday.

-“The Greens will destroy this country and our job must and will be to fight the Greens,” he said.
+“The Greens will destroy this country and our job must and will be to fight the Greens,” said Gauland, whose party has claimed climate change isn’t a man-made phenomenon but instead caused by factors such as solar activity, a theory most scientists dismiss.

+A senior member of the anti-immigration and euroskeptic Danish People’s Party, Kenneth Kristensen Berth, said the issues of the climate and the environment were “a bit hysterical” during the election, but insisted that Denmark’s second-largest political group “is not a climate-denial party.”

+Among those celebrating the Greens’ rise was Biggi Tran, a 26-year-old in Berlin.
+She attributed the result to young people’s fears about global warming.

+Giegold, the German Greens’ lead candidate, said voters expect the party to deliver on its environmental pledges, not secure powerful posts in the executive European Commission.

+“Across Europe this was a vote to protect the climate,” he said.
+“People didn’t take to the streets to elect or kick out a party, but for these problems to be solved.”

-Giegold said Green lawmakers in the European Parliament plan to scrutinize the bloc’s 200 billion euro ($223.7 billion) agriculture budget, which environmentalists say places too much emphasis on large-scale farming and not enough on eco-friendly agriculture.
+Green lawmakers in the European Parliament plan to scrutinize the bloc’s 200 billion euro ($223.7 billion) agriculture budget, which environmentalists say places too much emphasis on large-scale farming and not enough on eco-friendly agriculture, he said.

-The Greens also want every law passed at the European Union-level to undergo a climate check.
-The party has strongly backed scientists’ calls for the European Union to end all greenhouse gas emissions by mid-century.
+The Greens also want every law passed at the EU-level to undergo a climate check.
+The party has strongly backed scientists’ calls for the bloc to end all greenhouse gas emissions by mid-century.

+Achieving this goal would require a drastic shift in Europe’s economy, away from fossil fuels to clean energy and low-carbon lifestyles.
+Some measures proposed for cutting emissions have already faced strong headwind, including Macron’s plan for a fuel tax hike in France that triggered protests from workers even as environmentalists accused the president of not doing enough for the climate.

 Sylvie Corbet in Paris, and Kirsten Grieshaber in Berlin, contributed to this report.